Documentation for Administrators

 Student Info

-Receiving Transferred Student Data from an External District
+Expand or collapse content Receiving Transferred Student Data from an External District

 Once a student has been withdrawn from their previous Focus district and your district is selected as the transfer destination (Transfer To pull-down), you can begin the process of importing the student's data.
 This section walks through how to locate the incoming student and import available information such as demographics, grades, test history, and more.